center-for-threat-informed-defense/summiting-the-pyramid/docs/levelsexplanation.rst

 API calls [#f9]_ allow a defender to focus on the certain capability of a tool compared to the tool itself.
 This potentially allows the creation of analytics that track similar behavior of API calls, called low-variance behaviors, across multiple different tools, rather than building an analytic per tool.
 Now, certain API calls might hook specific events.
 Jonny Johnson’s research focuses on mapping API calls to Windows Event IDs and Sysmon Event IDs that they may trigger [#f10]_ [#f11]_.
-For example, ``LogonUserA`` will trigger the 4624-event code.
+For example, ``LogonUserA`` will trigger Event ID 4624.
 However, this is not true for all events.
 Monitoring API calls can be extremely difficult.
-However, further static and dynamic research can uncover potential links to event-codes, or lower-level calls that can be tracked otherwise.
+However, further static and dynamic research can uncover potential links to event codes, or lower-level calls that can be tracked otherwise.

 System Calls
 ------------